 In the marketplace, they look like this:

-Instead of using them as full projects, you install macros at the base level of Davinci Resolve, and access them in the "Effects Library" in Davinci Resolve:
+Instead of using them as full projects, you install macros in a particular directory on your system, and access them in the "Effects Library" inside of Davinci Resolve:

 And they will appear in the "Toolbox" under the folder they were installed in (titles, generators, etc.):

-You can follow this tutorial to install the macros:
+You can follow this tutorial to learn how to install the macros:

 What are the advantages of each?